-The petitioner notes that the proposed "Mendocino Ridge" viticultural area lies entirely within the Coastal Climate Zone as defined by The Climate Of Mendocino County, a booklet published by the Mendocino County Farm and Home Advisors Office.
+The "Mendocino Ridge" viticultural area lies entirely within the Coastal Climate Zone as defined by The Climate Of Mendocino County, a booklet published by the Mendocino County Farm and Home Advisors Office.
 The Coastal Climate Zone is cooled by the ocean influence of the Pacific.
-This Zone is continuous from north to south along the proposed "Mendocino Ridge" boundary and is commonly referred to as the redwood belt.
-The area is dominated by the influence of the Pacific Ocean at its western border throughout the year, unlike the area to the east of the proposed area which is within the Transitional Climate Zone.
+This Zone is continuous from north to south along the "Mendocino Ridge" viticultural area boundary and is commonly referred to as the redwood belt.
+The area is dominated by the influence of the Pacific Ocean at its western border throughout the year, unlike the area to the east of the "Mendocino Ridge" viticultural area which is within the Transitional Climate Zone.
 "Transitional" means the area's climate is subject to both the ocean's cooling influences and the warmth of the interior areas at different times of the year.

 The "Mendocino Ridge" viticultural area is unique from other coastal viticultural areas because of its elevation of 1200 feet or higher.
-According to the petitioner, the elevation line being at approximately the fog line means that while the valleys may be full of coastal fog, the vineyards are fully exposed to the sun while receiving the cooling influences of the fog.
+The elevation line being at approximately the fog line means that while the valleys may be full of coastal fog, the vineyards are fully exposed to the sun while receiving the cooling influences of the fog.